 You may be subject to inspections throughout the year to ensure you are adopting relevant Greening practices.
 If you fail to meet your Greening requirements, this will result in a proportionate reduction being applied to your Greening payment.
-From 2017, in addition to this reduction, you may incur an administrative penalty which can be applied to your Basic Payment.
+In addition to this reduction, you may incur an administrative penalty which can be applied to your Basic Payment.